 You may have heard at chit-chat networking events, or read on social media platforms, that UK-based film start-up companies no longer qualify for SEIS; they still qualify.
 HM Revenue & Customs only considers substantive submissions and will decline speculative ventures.
 Therefore, you need to find the best advisers in SEIS/EIS film tax guidance.

 We work as paid consultants in SEIS/EIS film tax guidance for film companies at projection pictures, as we know what HMRC expects for EIS advance assurance.
 We work jointly with accountant Philip Gambrill FCCA, co-founder of pglemon; click on the icon.

 HMRC will expect to receive an Investment Memorandum that an investor will see.
 The pages will state what the project is about and an overview of the sector.
 If individual cast or crew (especially Heads of Department) are attached or will be.
-The commence date for pre-production through production [principal photography] until the post is complete, and the entire budget expenditure will be.
+The pre-production commences through production [principal photography] until the post is complete, and the entire budget expenditure will be.

 The company (a Special-Purpose-Vehicle) will grow and develop a slate of projects to be produced.
 Not just for single, one-off film production.
 A territorial sales estimate by a sales agent or distributor is needed to reflect the return on investment (significant to investors) once the project is delivered.

 A list of a few investors by name is critical; otherwise, HMRC will consider it incomplete and reject it.
 If HMRC accepts the submission from the company, it should go into production in the meantime, as HMRC assessment can take weeks to do.

 As there is no guarantee HMRC will give advanced assurance right away, HMRC may have more questions to be answered before a final decision is made.